JakeD520/Lucian/03_Episodes/S01E01/Scene 10.md

 The booth stills.
 The bass drops into a low, heavy roll.

+Move through the club organism again.
+Music.
+Bass.
+Dancing.
+Lasers.
+We are ingested by this being.
+Floating between bodies and revelry.

+**BACK AT BOOTH**

 (HOLD - The shift is sharp.
 Jarring.)

 Adrian blinks, then forces an easy grin.